StarfishWP/Plugin-Reviews/readme.txt

 By default, all reviews from WordPress.org are cached for 24 hours.

-= Shortcode =

-You need to use the following shortcode:

-`
-[wr_reviews]
-`

-The shortcode can be used anywhere on your site, and even on multiple pages/posts.
-All shortcode parameters are [listed here](https://github.com/StarfishWP/Plugin-Reviews/wiki/Shortcode-Attributes).

 = Demo =

 You can see it working here on the [Starfish Plugin Reviews page](https://starfishwp.com/plugin-reviews/).
 We use the Carousel Layout.